opoku1968/Reddit-News-4/README.md

 - [CodeAnywhere](https://www.codeanywhere.com) the IDE where the site was built.
 - [PEP8 Validator](https://pep8ci.herokuapp.com/) Used to check python code for errors
 - [ElephandSQL](https://www.elephantsql.com/) Used to store PostgreSQL database.
-- [Cloudinary](https://cloudinary.com/) Used as cloud storage for images uploaded as part of the blog posts
+- [Cloudinary](https://cloudinary.com/) Used as cloud storage for Images uploaded as part of the blog posts
 - [Heroku](https://id.heroku.com/) Used to deploy the project

 # Programming Languages, Frameworks and Libraries Used